 What magnesium does very specifically in relation to stress is that it increases serotonin in the brain, and serotonin is the neurotransmitter related to a balanced mood.

-- Mix 1 cup of Epsom salts with a few drops of a select aromatic essential oil and then add that to a hot bath
+- Mix 1 cup of Epsom salt with a few drops of a select aromatic essential oil and then add that to a hot bath

 - Stir in your mix thoroughly so that the salt granules dissolve into the water

-- Enjoy sitting in your hot Epsom salts bath for 20 minutes
+- Enjoy sitting in your hot Epsom salt bath for 20 minutes

 - Schedule one of these 2 or 3 times a week

-An effective massage is great stress reliever for most people too.
+An effective massage is a great stress reliever for most people.
 Strategic massage can help in opening blocked energy channels to reduce stress and boost your overall health, and having your massage focused on specific spots like your feet, hands, back, or head helps relax tense muscles, improve circulation, and suppress anxiety.

-Incorporating sesame, coconut oil, or olive oil can really accentuate your benefits.
+Incorporating lavender, coconut, or olive oil can really accentuate your benefits as well.